-You can pick up condoms for free anytime our health centers are open (or purchase a pack of Proper Attire condoms in designer boxes and colors).
+You can pick up condoms for free anytime our health centers are open.
 If you have already gotten a birth control prescription from us and it's a type that we carry (most are), you can pick your birth control up at any of UHPP's health centers while they are open (types we don't carry can be filled at the pharmacy).
 If you don't have a birth control prescription, you would need to come in for one of two different kinds of appointmentseither a birth control discussion, called a HOPE visit (Hormonal Options without a Pelvic Exam) or, if you want, a full gynecological exam and pap smear.
 HOPE visits can be done during our walk-ins or as appointments, but full exams have to be scheduled as appointments.

 I just want to pick up EC (emergency contraception, aka "the morning-after pill").
 Do I have to have an appointment, and does it cost anything?

 EC is $30 at UHPP.
 If you are 17 years old or older, you can pick up a pack of EC at any of our health centers while they're open.
 If you are under 17 and need EC, you can walk in for an appointment at any of our centers during hours of operation and be seen for a quick visit in order to get a prescription.
 (Please see "I'm under 18, will I have to pay for my visit?")

 It's hard for me to schedule appointments that I know I'll be able to keep.
 What can I do?
 Do you take walk-ins?

 There are two things that might help.
 First, we do have walk-in clinics, where patients just come in without an appointment and are seen in the order in which they got there.
 Or make an appointment online and cancel if needed!

 I heard about a program where high school students get paid to talk to people at their school and at fairs and things about safe sex and reproductive health.
 What is that?